Margaret Cuomo: Philanthropy

 In addition to her cancer prevention-related work, Cuomo has supported multiple initiatives to support Italian language education in the United States.
 She is the founder of The Italian Language Foundation.

 Honors

 Cuomo is an honoree of the Association of Italian American Educators (2003, 2005) and the National Organization of Italian American Women (2004).
 In 2011, Cuomo was awarded the "Commendatore dell’Ordine della Stella della Solidarietà Italiana," the "Order of the Star of Italian Solidarity," by Giorgio Napolitano, president of Italy.

 Memberships

 Cuomo is a member of the Medical Review Board of Huffington Post.
 She is also a member of the Princeton University Advisory Council, French & Italian.
 In 2007, she was listed as a member of the National Advisory Board of Concordia Language Villages.
 Cuomo was a member of the board of LessCancer.org 2013–2016.

 Personal life

 Cuomo married Peter Perpignano on October 10, 1982.
 The couple later divorced.
 They have one daughter, Christina Cuomo Perpignano.

 On February 20, 1994, Cuomo married Howard Simon Maier.
-The couple have one daughter, Marianna Cuomo Maier.
+The couple has one daughter, Marianna Cuomo Maier.